Sardi's: Height of popularity

 The restaurant became known as a pre- and post-theater hangout, as well as a location for opening night parties.
-Vincent Sardi, a theater lover, kept the restaurant open much later than others in the area to accommodate Broadway performers' schedules.
 Sardi's grossed about $1 million in annual revenue by the late 1950s.
-Vincent Sardi died in 1969, aged 83, and control of Sardi's passed to his son Vincent Jr. Under Vincent Jr.'s leadership, food reviewers started to criticize the eatery as being "sooty".
-Mimi Sheraton, a New York Times food writer, said in 1981 that "food, service and housekeeping at Sardi's leave almost everything to be desired".
+Vincent Sardi died in 1969, aged 83, and control of Sardi's passed to his son Vincent Jr.

+Resales

 The Sardi family owned the restaurant for six decades, until 1984, when Sardi's was sold to Show Biz Restaurant Inc. At the time, George Lang Corporation was planning a renovation of the restaurant in the near future.
 However, in June 1985, Vincent Sardi Jr. indicated that the deal had not been approved and that he still owned the restaurant; according to industry experts, he was asking for at least $7 million from a potential buyer.

-Vincent Jr. sold Sardi's to Ivan Bloch, who headed Sardi's Inc., in September 1986.
+Vincent Jr. sold Sardi's to Ivan Bloch, who headed Sardi's Inc., in September 1986, after which Vincent Jr. moved to Vermont.
+Bloch then began raising $10 million to renovate Sardi's, and Sam Lopata was hired to redesign the restaurant, a project that was supposed to have taken two months.
 After Bloch failed to make payments and defaulted in April 1989, his debt was restructured.
-Ownership was transferred to Broadway Holdings Inc., which acquired Sardi's Inc. When the owners defaulted again in June 1989, Sardi's filed for bankruptcy, and in June 1990, temporarily closed.
-The restaurant reopened in November 1990 with new staff.
-Following the reopening, reviews of Sardi's tended to be more positive.
+Ownership was transferred to Broadway Holdings Inc., which acquired Sardi's Inc. Paul Lapides of Broadway Holdings Inc. announced plans to sell $7.8 million of stock to small investors.

-While the Sardi family was Italian, their restaurant's cuisine is not; rather it tends toward "English food", a Continental menu.
-In 1957, Vincent Sardi Jr. collaborated with Helen Bryson to compile a cookbook of Sardi's recipes.
-Curtain Up at Sardi's contains nearly 300 recipes ranging from a grilled cheese sandwich to a Champagne cocktail.
-By 1987, however, Zagat was describing the food as "a culinary laughing stock."
-One customer who was surveyed called Sardi's "the longest running gag on Broadway."